In a nutshell

 - Cascais

-Guided tour to Sintra, Cabo da Roca and Cascais
+Guided tour to Sintra, Cabo da Roca, and Cascais

 Castles of Sintra

-To the ticket for the Palacio Nacional da Pena
+Ticket for the Palacio Nacional da Pena

-To the ticket for the Quinta da Regaleira
+Ticket for Quinta da Regaleira

 Cabo da Roca and Cascais

-FAQ about a weekend in Lisbon
+FAQ about a Weekend in Lisbon

 Is the Lisboa Card worth it?